 You probably should have heard of this scandal by now.
-It wasn’t covered much in the mainstream news, and The London Interbank Offered Rate might seem like an esoteric financial obscurity, but LIBOR it is a tremendously important cog in the machine of the global monetary system.
+It wasn’t covered much in the mainstream news, and The London Interbank Offered Rate might seem like an esoteric financial obscurity, but LIBOR is a tremendously important cog in the machine of the global monetary system.

-LIBOR is essentially the rate at which all money is loaned to banks – and this rate has a trick down effect on virtually all loans and credit such as mortgages.
+LIBOR is essentially the rate at which all money is loaned to banks – and this rate has a trickle down effect on virtually all loans and credit such as mortgages.
 You can correlate that this rate affects almost everything in the economy because LIBOR is the birthplace where credit is created.

-Large banks entrusted with the money supply played a rigged game and those at the highest levels of American finance – the treasury and the Fed – allowed the game to continue.
+Large banks entrusted with the money supply played a rigged game and those at the highest levels of American finance – the Treasury and the Fed – allowed the game to continue.